Itinerary for 3 days and 2 nights to visit Expo 2025 Osaka, Kansai, Japan and Nara/Kyoto

 [ Undefined: coursed-title-plain ]

-Tobihino, located on the grounds of Kasugataisha Shrine, is a vast grassy area facing the main sando (approach) to the shrine.
 Here, you can see herds of deer playing freely.
-This is also where the Shika Yose (Deer Gathering) event is held, where the musical tones of a natural horn are used to bring the deer together in a specific location.
+The Shika Yose (Deer Gathering) event is also held here.
+It utilizes the musical tones of a natural horn to gather the deer in a specific location.

 Approximately 1 minute on foot (on site)